Product and documentation updates about the MySQL integration from the team at Stitch.

 Stay up-to-date by subscribing to our RSS feed.

 MySQL integration: New version (v2) now in beta

 A new version (v) of our integration is now in beta!

 This version (v) of Stitch’s integration optimizes replication by utilizing Avro schemas to write and validate data, thereby reducing the amount of time spent on data extraction and preparation.
 Compared to previous versions of the integration, this version boasts increased performance and overall reduced replication time.

 Notable improvements and changes in this version also include:

 - New column (field) naming rules.
 Avro has specific rules that dictate how columns can be named.
 As a result, column names will be canonicalized to adhere to Avro rules and persisted to your destination using the Avro-friendly name.
-Refer to the Column name transformations section in the MySQL docs for more info.
+Refer to the Column name transformations section in the docs for more info.